jahshaka/Studio/README.md

 ![](https://i.imgur.com/qTVhlPp.gif)

 ## Building From Source

+### Requirements
 - You will require Qt version 5.7 or greater
 - A C++ compiler with support for C++11 or later (choose a compiler for your OS when installing the Qt SDK)
 - Qt Creator (also comes with the Qt SDK, latest version recommended)

+### Build steps
 - Clone the repo from the project page or download a zipped copy of the source for a specific version from the Releases tab
 - Open the `.pro` file in Qt Creator
 - Run

 ## Credits
 Royalty-free images from [Pixabay](https://pixabay.com/).
 Various icons sourced from [flaticon](http://www.flaticon.com/) and [the noun project](https://thenounproject.com/).
-Specific corresponding READMEs and licenses in respective folders for free/open source assets used.
+Specific corresponding READMEs and licenses in their respective folders for free/open source assets used.

 ## License(GPLv3)
     http://www.jahshaka.com